FaultyTwo/TCN75A-arduino-lib/README.md

 Send out an interrupt signal (default: ACTIVE-LOW).

 ## How To Use The Library
-Include the library, then simply create a constructor like this:
+Include the library, then simply create an object like this:
 ```C
 #include <TCN75A.h>
 TCN75A tcn(*i2c address*);